 The ideal erasure procedure is a logically irreversible operation because the final state gives no information about the initial state.
-For one bit of memory \cite{ref:Landauer}, it corresponds to a change in the entropy of the system $\Delta S = -k_{B} \ln (2)$.
+For one bit of memory \cite{ref:Landauer}, it corresponds to a change in the entropy of the system $\Delta S = -k_{\text{B}} \ln (2)$.
 The procedure can arbitrarily be decomposed in two kinds of sub-procedures: one where the bead starts in one well and ends in the other (e.g. $1 \rightarrow 0$) and one where the bead is initially in the same well where it should be at the end of the procedure (e.g. $0 \rightarrow 0$).

-The two accessible quantifies are $x(t)$, which is measured, and $f(t)$ which is imposed by the displacement of the cell.
+The two accessible quantities are $x(t)$, the position of the bead which is measured, and $f(t)$, the force which is imposed by the displacement of the cell.
 The derivatives are estimated using the discretization $\dot{x}(t+\Delta t/2) \approx [x(t+\Delta t) - x(t)]/\Delta t$.
-Starting from these quantities it is possible to measure the stochastic work $W_{st}$ done during the erasure procedure.
+Starting from these quantities it is possible to measure the stochastic work $W_{\text{st}}$ done during the erasure procedure.

 For a colloidal particle confined to one spatial dimension and submitted to a conservative potential $V(x,\lambda)$, where $\lambda=\lambda(t)$ is a time-dependent external parameter, one can define the stochastic work received by the system along a single trajectory \cite{ref:reviewSeifert}: